trompamusic-encodings/Beethoven_Op31_No2_HenleUrtext/README.md

 # DRAFT encoding template

-This repository contains an [MEI](https://music-encoding.org) encoding of the **Sonata for Piano (Opus 31 No. 2)** by Ludwig van Beethoven, following the [Henle Urtext edition, 1976.
+This repository contains an [MEI](https://music-encoding.org) encoding of the second movement of the **Sonata for Piano (Opus 31 No. 2)** by Ludwig van Beethoven, following the [Henle Urtext edition, 1976.
 Plate HN1034](https://imslp.org/wiki/Special:ReverseLookup/621761).

 We hope that this repository will eventually serve as an encoding template for wider use within the [TROMPA](https://trompamusic.eu) project.
 For now, no assurances are made regarding the validity or consistency of this encoding or its structure.